CATEGORY

 Collaborative Robots:

-Collaborative robots are light, cost-effective, and adaptive.
-They work along with human workers, assisting them with a variety of tasks without the need for safety barriers.
-This is set to drive the robotic market in the coming years as most manufacturers are eager to adopt this technology as it promises higher ROI.
+Collaborative robots are light, cost effective and adaptive, work, along with human workers and assisting them with a variety of tasks without the need for safety barriers; this is set to drive the robotic market in the coming years, as most manufacturers are eager to adopt this technology, as it is projected to have a quick return on investment of over five months

 Constraints